Breast Lift (Mastopexy)

-Following breast lift surgery, most women are able to resume normal, non-strenuous daily activities and routines after about one week.
+Following breast lift surgery, most women are able to resume normal, non-strenuous daily activities and routines after about one to two weeks.
 Some degree of bruising and tenderness can be expected, though these side effects are temporary and should resolve relatively quickly.
-Swelling is also common after a breast lift, and may take several months to fully subside.
+Swelling is also common after a breast lift and may take several months to fully subside.
 To aid in the healing process, Dr. Holzman typically recommends refraining from vigorous exercise, physical sports, and various other strenuous activities—including heavy lifting—for a minimum of a few weeks.
 Once you are fully healed, all restrictions can be lifted.

 How Long Do Breast Lift Results Last?

 A breast lift is designed to provide long-lasting results that can rejuvenate your figure for years or even decades.
 That said, a breast lift cannot stop the aging process, and skin will continue to lose elasticity over time.
 Fortunately, there are a few things patients can do to help maximize the longevity of their results.
 Committing to an active, healthy lifestyle and maintaining a relatively stable weight can help prevent the skin and tissues of the breasts from becoming stretched out and lax.
 Wearing a properly fitted and supportive bra can help maintain the results of your breast lift while also promoting good posture and spinal health.
+Also, absorbable mesh can provide a longer lasting result.
 It is also advised that you avoid smoking, as this can negatively impact the elasticity and overall health of your skin.

 Will I Have Scars After Breast Lift?